engtuncay/engtuncay.github.io/javascript/notes-jst/jst-07-class.md

 When JavaScript sees the access to name property of the Person class, it checks if the Person class has any `name property`.

 If not, JavaScript checks if the Person class has any method that `binds to the name property`.
 In this example, the `name()` method binds to the name property via the get keyword.
-Once JavaScript finds the getter method, it executes the getter method and returns a value.
+Once JavaScript finds the getter method, it executes the getter method and returns a value ❗

 Third, the setter uses the set keyword followed by the method name: